 In line with the Health and Safety Executive (HSE), Linden Homes is encouraging parents to warn their children of the dangers of playing on or near building sites.

 Although the schools have broken up for the summer holidays, work will continue on all of Linden Homes’ developments.
-Tim Douglass, the company’s production director said: "Construction sites are not playgrounds and whilst they may seem exciting to children, they are not places to play.
+Mick Arnold, the company’s production director said: "Construction sites are not playgrounds and while they may seem exciting to children, they are not places to play.

-“Playing on building sites can have fatal consequences and it is a real concern for me, especially as a father, that children may try to enter these very dangerous places.”
+“It is a real concern for me, especially as a father, that children may try to enter these very dangerous places, especially with the recent Pokémon craze, as playing on building sites can have fatal consequences.”

-Tim added: “We regularly host site visits for school children and their teachers in an attempt to raise awareness of the potential dangers.
+Mick added: “We host site visits for school children and their teachers in attempt to raise awareness of the potential dangers.
 However, the lighter evenings during the summer months create more time for children to play outdoors, so we are appealing to parents to check that their youngsters are in a safe environment when playing and are well away from building sites.

 “Linden Homes does have strict and visible guidelines in place and each construction site is securely locked up each day.”